benjaminweymouth/Proof-of-Authority-Blockchain-Project/Blockchain Case Study/README.md

-# Blockchain Case Study: BlockStream
+# Block by Block: A Case Study of BlockStream

 [![BlockStreamLogo](https://github.com/benjaminweymouth/Blockchain-Work/blob/main/Resources/blockstreamlogo2.png)]()

-# Block by Block: A Case Study of BlockStream

 ### About ###
 -----------------------------